sfleischman105/sfleischman105.github.io/_drafts/2017-12-11-easy-chess-ai-with-rayon.md

-If you haven't read my previous blog post about Pleco, [please give it a read!](https://sfleischman105.github.io/2017/10/26/creating-a-chess-engine.html) It provides a nice high-level overview to the inner workings of Pleco, and how we're able to use rust's many Zero-Cost abstrations to create a chessboard that can be sent cloned and sent between threads easily.
+If you haven't read my previous blog post about Pleco, [please give it a read!](https://sfleischman105.github.io/2017/10/26/creating-a-chess-engine.html) It provides a nice high-level overview to the inner workings of Pleco, and how we're able to use rust's many Zero-Cost abstractions to create a chessboard that can be sent cloned and sent between threads easily.

 ### How does a Chess AI Work?